Azamgarh: Air

+Azamgarh has a new airport Azamgarh Airport, 9 km from the city centre.
+It was inaugurated virtually by Prime Minister Narendra Modi on 10 March 2024.
+The domestic airport became operational the following day.
+FlyBig regulates the regular flights to Lucknow.

 Education

 Azamgarh has a number of educational institutions ranging from basic educational institutions to the higher institution.
 There are a number of ITIs, Polytechnics, Nursing Schools, and medical college.
 Notable institutions include: